orithellama/balddev_indexer/README.md

 ## License

-MIT © 2026 CipherLabsX C Corp
+MIT © 2026 Balddev tm

 This project is open-source and free to use, modify, and distribute under the MIT License.